brad-redlien/brad-redlien.github.io/projects/network-security-monitoring-lab.md

 - Open vSwitch traffic mirroring
 - A 4 TB external drive for full packet capture

+I intentionally limited the monitoring scope to the mirrored traffic exchanged between the Kali attacker VM and the Metasploitable 2 target VM.
+This provides a controlled environment for validating packet capture, intrusion detection, protocol analysis, and flow analytics before expanding the sensor to monitor additional virtual networks and lab systems.
+The architecture is designed to scale as new hosts and attack scenarios are introduced.

-Traffic never passes through the sensor directly.
-Instead, the Open vSwitch creates a mirrored copy of traffic between the attacker and target systems.
-This mimics how production network taps and SPAN ports operate.
+The sensor operates passively.
+Traffic never traverses the sensor directly.
+Instead, the Open vSwitch mirrors a copy of the traffic from the monitored virtual switch to the NSM sensor for analysis.

 ---